clowdr-app/clowdr/frontend/README.md

 1. `cp .env.example .env`
 1. Configure your `.env` file according to the [Frontend Configuration](#frontend-configuration) section below.
-1. Run the VSCode task `Frontend -- GraphQL Codegen`.
+1. Run the VSCode task `Single -- GraphQL Codegen` and select `frontend` (Hasura must be running when you do this).
 1. Build and test the system locally (see [Local Development](#local-development) below).
 1. **Production**: If using Netlify, then: